davpergan/DTM_DSM_GAN/README.md

 - gan_sem_map --> https://zenodo.org/record/7971961

 ## Generating DTMs
-The jupyter notebook "main.ipynb" shows how to use the different models to generate DTMs using DSM and/or orthophotographs.<br>
+The jupyter notebook "**main.ipynb**" shows how to use the different models to generate DTMs using DSM and/or orthophotographs.<br>
 It uses the dataset in directory "np_dataset/512/val", but any other dataset with the same structure can be used.

 ## Training a new model
-The notebooks containing the code used in the project to traing new models are train_GAN.ipynb, train_GAN(+sem_map)/ipynb (adapted for the training of the GAN using as input the DSM and the semantic map of the ground) and train_seg.ipynb<br>
+The notebooks containing the code used in the project to traing new models are **train_GAN.ipynb**, **train_GAN(+sem_map)/ipynb** (adapted for the training of the GAN using as input the DSM and the semantic map of the ground) and **train_seg.ipynb**<br>
 The code in these notebooks uses dataset in the form of tensorflow datasets, saved in the directory "tf_dataset/[set_type]_dataset_[RES]/", where [set_type] is either "train", "test" or "val" and [RES] is either "256" or "512". <br>
-A tensorlow dataset compatible with the code in these notebook can be generated from a numpy dataset with the same structure as the one from the section above, using the fucntion "make_tf_dataset" from the preprocessing_fcts.py file.
+A tensorlow dataset compatible with the code in these notebook can be generated from a numpy dataset with the same structure as the one from the section above, using the fucntion "make_tf_dataset" from the **preprocessing_fcts**.py file.

 ## Results visualisation and statistics
-The notebooks "visualize_gen.ipynb" and "visualize_seg.ipynb" contain the code used to visualize the results from trained neural networks, as well as measure their performance with diverse statistics
+The notebooks "**visualize_gen.ipynb**" and "**visualize_seg.ipynb**" contain the code used to visualize the results from trained neural networks, as well as measure their performance with diverse statistics

 ## Python files
 The following files contain functions used in the different jupyter notebooks :